REenergyze Partner Login

 How to Determine If Your Property is Right for Community Solar

 There are a multitude of ways to participate in community solar.
-Your company can host the array and be its principal offtaker (or subscriber) or you can be a host only — providing tenants and community members the option to become subscribers.
+Your company can host the array and be its principal off-taker (or subscriber) or you can be a host only — providing tenants and community members the option to become subscribers.
 You can even choose to subscribe to another community solar project that isn’t hosted on your property.
 The options are truly endless.

 If your organization is truly committed to sustainability but faces obstacles with renewable energy in terms of site suitability or financing, community solar may be right for you.
+Building a relationship with a renewable energy partner like Catalyze makes the process affordable and scalable across an entire portfolio of properties.

 Figure 2: Catalyze rooftop community solar array in Upstate NY.

 The Catalyze model opens community solar subscriptions to others in the community as well, including businesses, municipalities or homeowners who either can’t afford or don’t have the right roof for solar.
 In most geographic markets, subscribers to community solar projects save an average of 10% of their electricity costs, which can become even more valuable over time as utility rates escalate.
-In the Northeast, where electricity rates are high, the savings may be even greater.

-Assessing Your Options
+Assessing Your Options When Creating a Community Solar Program

 When you partner with Catalyze to realize your energy and sustainability goals through community solar or other onsite commercial and industrial renewable energy projects, you’re able to take advantage of the benefits of renewable energy without capital expenditures or the burdens of ownership and maintenance.

-The Catalyze REenergyze™platform analyzes your real estate portfolio to identify properties where the addition of smart energy infrastructure will increase net operating income and create long-term value.
+The award-winning Catalyze REenergyze™platform analyzes your real estate portfolio to identify properties where the addition of smart energy infrastructure will increase net operating income and create long-term value.
 If none of the sites in your portfolio are suitable for onsite solutions, we may be able to match your company to one of our existing community solar projects as an energy off-taker.

 Contact us to see if community solar is right for your organization.